-Classic Hoosier Sugar Cream Pie
+Indiana Sugar Cream Pie Recipe

-For some reason, it's rare to find a Sugar Cream Pie served outside of my home state of Indiana.
+For some reason, it's rare to find a Sugar Cream Pie Recipe outside of my home state of Indiana.
 I'm not sure exactly why this delicious, creamy pie hasn't broken out of the Hoosier state, but we're going to change that ASAP!
 Because everyone needs to make this pie.

-Why You'll Love This Recipe
+🧡 Why You'll Love This Recipe

-Don't you dare underestimate the Hoosier Sugar Cream Pie!
+Hi friend: Don't you dare underestimate the Hoosier Sugar Cream Pie!

 It is incredibly easy to make, uses ingredients that are easy to come by, and the flavor-oh the flavor!
 It tastes like buttery vanilla ice cream scented with cinnamon and nutmeg in a luscious, silky filling.